benjamincorcoran/benjamincorcoran.github.io/_posts/2021-01-04-facebook-bot.md

 tags: [python, xkcd, bucket, bot, facebook, messenger]
 ---

 I used to spend some time on IRC.
 Not a lot of time.
 I think I posted once before I got scared of people talking back at me and left.
 But I lurked.
 And I lurked on the #XKCD channel.
 Initially to catch a brief glimpse of the man himself.
 But soon I fell in love.
 I fell in love with a Bucket.
 Bucket was a bot on the #XKCD channel that you could teach factoids to.
-Simple statements in the chat like `Apple is Green` would be picked up on by bucket and the next time someone said apple bucket would reply.
+Simple statements in the chat like "Apple is Green" would be picked up on by bucket and the next time someone said apple bucket would reply.

 #XKCD was a big channel.
 So there were lots of people interacting with Bucket.
 Eventually, bucket learned so many factoids that for all intents and purposes, it was just another user in the chat.